dalequark/document-pipeline/README.md

 1. Upload a document as text, as a pdf, or as an image to the cloud (in this case, a Google Cloud Storage bucket).
 2. The document gets tagged by type (i.e. "invoice," "article," etc) and then put into a new folder/storage bucket based on that type.
 3. Each document type is processed differently.
 A file that's moved to the "article" bucket gets tagged (i.e. Sports, Politics, Technology).
-A file that's moved the "receipts" folder gets analyze for prices, phone numbers, and other entities.
+A file that's moved the "invoices" folder gets analyze for prices, phone numbers, and other entities.
 4. Extracted data then gets put into a bigquery table.

 ## Step 0: Enable APIs